How To Install Postfix CentOS 7

 454 4.7.1 <postfixtester>: Relay access denied [failure point]

-for example :: you have mention mydomain = example.com in /etc/postfix/main.cf file and it is not mapped with your hostname/server postfix will show above error.
+This error occurs when your domain is not mapped with the server.
+For instance, if you mention 'mydomain = example.com' in the '/etc/postfix/main.cf' file and it is not mapped with your hostname/server, Postfix will show the above error.

 ls /home/postfixtester/Maildir/new/